Weston Pass Hut

 Built with locally harvested and milled beams and a unique tundra roof, the hut faces an open valley with stunning views of Mount Holy Cross and the surrounding mountains.

-In the winter, you can access the hut on skis, snowshoes, snowmobiles, or snowcats.
+In the winter and early spring, you can access the hut on skis, snowshoes, snowmobiles, or snowcats.
 During your stay, you can ski terrain ranging from steep bowls to mild, beginner-friendly slopes.

 Getting to Weston Pass Hut in the winter is a strenuous adventure.
 It is strongly advised that you or someone in your party has experience with backcountry skiing, or with snowmobiles if snowmobiling up, before embarking on this trip.

-Check our Colorado Backcountry Winter Safety Resources for more information on winter backcountry travel.
+Check our Colorado Backcountry Winter Safety Resources for more information on snowy backcountry travel.